jacobkrantz/habitat-lab/scripts/rearrange_viz/interface/README.md

         - The task requires the two objects to be placed on same receptacle, or strictly different receptacles, but the evaluation function does not specify that.
         - **Note that** all such tasks will have by default incorrect evaluation functions, as we do not support same arg/different arg constraints currently.
     - Other
-- In case you select `Other`, please add a comment in the `Comments` input as to why you feel either `Task` or `Evaluation Function` is incorrect.
+- In case you select `Other` for either Task or Evaluation Function, please add a comment in the `Comments` input as to why you feel either `Task` or `Evaluation Function` is incorrect.
 For other remarks, adding `Comments` is optional but encouraged.
 - In cases where objects which are to be placed on the floor, you will see an underline on the object.
 - In cases where only one out of many objects are to be moved, you will see a dotted arrow for all objects.
 - Use `Prev` and `Next` buttons to navigate to next or previous episodes.
 The current state is saved and you should see your currently added annotations.